Rocco Cole Kuehl was born January 7th 2009.

 We don’t ever want this to happen to another family.
 Knowledge is power.
 Knowing the Symptoms of Type 1 Diabetes can save a life.
 Please help us spread the Awareness of Type 1 Diabetes and the Sudden Onset of DKA.
 It could help save the life of another child.
 Thank you for your support.

 Hi, my name is Lacy Kuehl.
-I have been racing flat Kart's since 2013.
+I have been racing flat Kart's since 2014.
 I race for Diabetic Ketoacidosis survivors and for people that have passed away from Diabetic Ketoacidosis and support ones that suffer from diabetes.
 I race Dirt Oval, Asphalt Oval and Road racing.